 RB Leipzig vs Bayern Munich FREE STREAM: Will Harry Kane make the Bundesliga his first major trophy?

-Can Bayern Munich secure the Bundesliga title for Vincent Kompany and Harry Kane at the first time of asking?
+Will Bayern Munich secure the Bundesliga title for Vincent Kompany and Harry Kane?
 Follow RB Leipzig vs Bayern Munich live on Sky Sports Mix from 2.20pm on Saturday, kick-off 2.30pm or watch via our free live stream below

 Friday 2 May 2025 20:00, UK

-Follow the FREE live stream of RB Leipzig vs Bayern Munich, with a point enough to secure the Bundesliga title for Vincent Kompany's side.
+Follow the FREE live stream of RB Leipzig vs Bayern Munich, with a win enough to secure the Bundesliga title for Vincent Kompany's side.

 After having been beaten to the title by Xabi Alonso's invincible Bayer Leverkusen side in 2023/24, three points at the Red Bull Arena will return the trophy to Munich with two games to spare regardless of what their nearest rivals can manage against Freiburg on Sunday afternoon.